HadrienG/tutorials/file_formats.md

 #### Quality

-The quality, also called phred scores is the probability that the corresponding basecall is incorrect.
+The quality, also called phred score, is the probability that the corresponding basecall is incorrect.

-Phred scores use a logarithmic scale, and are represented by ASCII characters, mapping to a quality usually going from 0 to 40
+Phred scores use a logarithmic scale, and are represented by ASCII characters, mapping to a quality usually going from 0 to 40.

 | Phred Quality Score | Probability of incorrect base call | Base call accuracy
 | --- | --- | ---